 Plaque and debris accumulation

-If you haven't cleaned your teeth before sleep, plaque (a sticky film of bacteria) and food particles can accumulate on your teeth and gums.
-Without proper cleaning, these substances remain on your teeth for an extended period, increasing the risk of cavities and gum disease.
+If you haven't cleaned your teeth before sleep, plaque (a sticky film of bacteria) and food particles can accumulate on your teeth and gums – and even on or under your gum line.
+Without proper cleaning, these substances remain on your teeth.

 Dry mouth